awesomedotnetcore/LambdaSharpTool/Docs/Module-Resource.md

 <i>Type</i>: Either String or List of String
 </dd>

-<dt><code>ArnAttribute</code></dt>
+<dt><code>DefaultAttribute</code></dt>
 <dd>
-The <code>ArnAttribute</code> attribute specifies the name of the resource attribute to use in a <code>!GetAtt</code> expression to obtain the resource ARN.
+The <code>DefaultAttribute</code> attribute specifies the name of the resource attribute to use in a <code>!GetAtt</code> expression to obtain the resource ARN.
 By default, the λ# CLI automatically maps known AWS resource types to the appropriate ARN attribute name.
 However, if no such mapping is defined, the λ# CLI generates a <code>!Ref</code> expression instead.
-The ARN is required for associating IAM permissions with resource.
+The ARN is required for associating IAM permissions with the resource.

 <i>Required</i>: No